henricasanova/ics432imgapp/external_filters/README.md

   - Pick some name for the output image file, say `output_image.jpg`

-  - Invoke the following command:
+  - Invoke the following command (in the examples below we assume a Linux-like file-system with forward slashes, you have to change that if you're on Windows):

     ```
     docker run --rm -v input_image_path:/tmp/input -v output_image_path:/tmp/output ics432imgapp_c_filters jpegedge /tmp/input/input_image.jpg /tmp/output/output_image.jpg